Top 10+ eCommerce trends in Custom Mobile App Development

 10. Omnichannel shopping

-Last but not least, 2022 will see a decisive shift from customers shopping on one platform to shopping on multiple platforms.
+Last but not least, this year will see a decisive shift from customers shopping on one platform to shopping on multiple platforms.

 Imagine that a customer is in one of your brick-and-mortar stores, and sees a pair of shoes they like.
 They go on social media to look at other customers wearing the shoes, and then on your website to see what assorted colors the shoes come in.
 They finally go back to your store to buy the shoes.